Google Search Console vs Google Analytics: 29 Advantages: What You Need to Know

 Select the last 30 days from the top right.
 Click Export – > PDF

-This is located top right of your window.
+This is located at the top right of your window.

-You can send the brand a PDF in this way.
+You can send the brand a PDF this way.

 How to Use Google Analytics to See Page Views: